Coolkeeragh Power Station

 Coolkeeragh power station is a power station near Derry in Northern Ireland.

 The station produces 400 megawatts from a gas-fired combined cycle power plant, constructed on the site of the old Coolkeeragh power station.
 Ownership of the plant was shared between Coolkeeragh Power Ltd and ESB International (ESBI) but it is now solely owned by ESB International (ESBI), a subsidiary of ESB.

 Gas is supplied to the station by a pipeline that also serves many towns in Northern Ireland.

 History

 Coolkeeragh Power Limited (CPL) had been generating electricity since 1959 and ceased operations at the end of March 2005.
-The old oil-fired plant had capacity 360 mW by 7 English Electric turboalternators: 2 by 30 MW and 5 by 60 MW. the station was viewed as the least attractive power plant to sell off in Northern Ireland, because of its limited lifespan.
+The old oil-fired plant had capacity 360 MW by 7 AEI Turboalternators: 2 by 30 megawatts and 5 by 60 megawatts.
+In 70s a 60 mw gas turbine generator is installed.
+Its consist four Rolls Royce Avon engines.
+The station was viewed as the least attractive power plant to sell off in Northern Ireland, because of its limited lifespan.
 Demolition of the old station was completed in 2010.